sentient-agi/oml-1.0-fingerprinting/README.md

 | **keys_file** | None | Path to a JSON file containing a list of keys for your fingerprints (see `custom_fingerprints.json` for an example) |
 | **output_file** | `generated_data/output_fingerprints.json` | Path to the output file |

-We detail the strategies to generate fingerprints below, and their correspondence to parameters here -
+We detail the strategies to generate fingerprints below, and their correspondence to parameters here:
 1. **english** - Uses the provided model to generate a key and a response.
 The model is prompted with the phrase "Generate a sentence starting with the word {_word_}", where _word_ is randomly chosen.
 This procedure is used for both the key and the response.
 Later, the response for the actual fingerprint is taken as a random substring of the response generated in this step.
 This is the default strategy.
 2. **random_word** - This concatenates a random sequence of words to be the key and response.
 Pass the `--random_word_generation` flag to this script for this strategy.

-The strategies below are only for creating responses -
+The strategies below are only for creating responses:

 3. **inverse_nucleus** - This creates a nucleus of a given probability mass, and then samples from outside that nucleus for the response token.
 Only works with `response_length=1`.
 Ensure that you pass the same `key_length` to `generate_finetuning_data.py` and `finetune_multigpu.py`.
 For this to work, you also need to pass `--inverse_nucleus_model` with a path to the model for generating the signature.
 4. **english_random_response** - Uses a random word for the response.
 Only works with `response_length=1`.
 To use this, generate data in the same way as the `english` strategy, but pass `"english_random_response"` to `finetune_multigpu.py` as the strategy.

 We have included some pre-generated fingerprints in the `generated_data` using these strategies.

-## Fingerprinting the model 🛠️
+# 🛠️ Fingerprinting the model

 The script `finetune_multigpu.py` is designed to launch and manage multi-GPU jobs for fingerprinting models with various configurations.
 Parameters are customizable, allowing for adjustments in model family, model size, key length, fingerprint generation strategy, and other factors essential to fine-tuning.
 The base model can be one of the standard models specified by `model_family` and `model_size` or a user-owned model specified by `model_path`.

-### Parameters
+## Parameters

 Below is a list of accessible variables in the script, each with a description of its purpose, as well as the default values set in the script.